brucemack/brucemack.github.io/research/IBM SMS Cards/card-taf.md

 [SMS Card Database Entry](https://static.righto.com/sms/TAF.html)

-This care provides the 1 MHz oscillator to the entire system.
+This card provides the 1 MHz oscillator to the entire system.
 Obviously, a very important part of the system.

 ## SPICE Model